 What is TCCON?
 More information can be found at TCCON Web

-TCCON is a network of ground based Fourier Transform Spectrometers (FTS) measuring a variety of atmospheric gases, where this network of FTS instruments also measures XCO2in same wavelength bands as the OCO-2 instrument.
+TCCON is a network of ground based Fourier Transform Spectrometers (FTS) measuring a variety of atmospheric gases, where this network of FTS instruments also measures XCO2 in the same wavelength bands as the OCO-2 instrument.
 To check out the TCCON Data, please visit: TCCON Data

-More information on the TCCON instruments and the early sites in the network are available in Wunch et al., 2011 Wunch et al. 2011 (PDF, 2.26 MB)
+More information on the TCCON instruments and the early sites in the network are available in Wunch et al., 2011 (PDF, 2.26 MB)

 Target observations are a key component of the OCO-2 validation plan.
-As the mission continues, OCO-2 target 27 locations around the world, with special observations that allow for a large number of observations in a relatively small area.
+As the mission continues, OCO-2 targets 27 locations around the world, with special observations that allow for a large number of observations in a relatively small area.
 Target locations are selected because of science or geographical interests, and most of the target locations are selected to be TCCON sites or calibration sites.
-OCO-2 averages about 8-10 target observations per month, though instrument status, TCCON site status, cloudy weather can affect the actual number of observation.
-Since OCO-2 first started taking science data in August 8, 2014 or a little over a month after launch, OCO-2 has already executed 533 target observations through early March 2019.
+OCO-2 averages about 8-10 target observations per month, though instrument status, TCCON site status, and cloudy weather can affect the actual number of observations.
+Since OCO-2 first started taking science data on August 8, 2014, or a little over a month after launch, the instrument has already executed 533 target observations through early March 2019.